When Sellers Should Take Amazon to Arbitration:

-Amazon sellers are essential to the Amazon platform as the ecommerce giant continues to grow towards near monopoly status.
-Last year Amazon shipped over 2 billion items worldwide on behalf of sellers utilizing the Fulfillment by Amazon service alone.
-In addition, the company is now estimated to make up more than half of all holiday ecommerce transactions in the United States.
-As the platform continues to expand, issues for sellers have become more frequent, and at times, more complex.
-Suspensions are a top concern for sellers, and getting back to selling is the number one priority in almost every case.
-The team at Amazon Sellers Lawyer has over a decade’s worth of trial experience coupled with knowledge from dealing with Amazon on a daily basis.
-We are here to help sellers fight the injustices on the Amazon platform.
+Amazon sellers are essential to Amazon, as the ecommerce giant continues to grow towards near monopoly status.
+The company is estimated to make up more than half of all holiday ecommerce transactions in the USA.
+As the platform continues to expand, issues for sellers have become frequent, and at times, more complex.
+Suspensions are a top concern for sellers and getting back to selling is the #1 priority in almost every case.
+Our team has over a decade’s worth of trial experience coupled with knowledge from dealing with Amazon on a daily basis.

 Amazon’s Terms of Service:

 Pursuant to Amazon’s terms of service, “each party consents that any dispute or claim relating in any way to this Participation Agreement or your use of the Services or Transaction Processing Services will be resolved by binding arbitration as described in this paragraph, rather than in court …” Arbitration is similar to going to court, but is usually less costly and gets faster results.
 The arbitrator, a neutral 3rd party, may be a retired judge or practicing lawyer.
 The arbitrator’s decision is final just as if it were given by a judge in court.
 This means Amazon must abide by the decision of the arbitrator according to the law.

 Dead Ends in the Appeal Process: